Harley Dual Disc Caliper Rebuild (1977-1983)

 Tools and Supplies Needed

 Tools needed include a 3/8" drive socket set, open and closed end wrenches, and Allen keys or sockets.
+You may also need a brake caliper honing tool if the piston bore is badly corroded.

 It's usually easier to loosen the bleeder valves while the caliper is still mounted to the fork.
 Once loosened, tighten them up by hand so they don't leak while taking the caliper off.